Here's Our Rant About Realogy Holdings Corp. (RLGY)

 Realogy Holdings Corp.
-(NYSE:RLGY) went up by 6.59% from its latest closing price compared to the recent 1-year high of $21.03.
-The company’s stock price has collected -5.82% of loss in the last five trading sessions.
+(NYSE:RLGY) went down by -3.60% from its latest closing price compared to the recent 1-year high of $21.03.
+The company’s stock price has collected 14.08% of gains in the last five trading sessions.
 Barron’s reported on 04/29/21 that Realogy Is Riding the Property Boom.
 Its Earnings Blew Past Estimates.

 Is It Worth Investing in Realogy Holdings Corp.
 (NYSE :RLGY) Right Now?